Returnal: Plot

-Disobeying orders, ASTRA Corporation explorer Selene Vassos attempts to land on the off-limits planet of Atropos to investigate what she dubs the "White Shadow" signal, which somehow seems familiar to her.
-Upon arrival, Selene's ship Helios suffers heavy damage and crash lands.
+Disobeying orders, ASTRA Corporation pilot and explorer Selene Vassos attempts to land on the off-limits planet of Atropos to investigate what she dubs the "White Shadow" signal, which somehow seems familiar to her.
+Upon arrival, Selene's ship, Helios, suffers heavy damage and crash lands.
 Unable to contact ASTRA, Selene explores the planet and is shocked when she comes across corpses of herself.
 She learns that every time she dies, time loops back to the moment she crashed, sending her back to her starting point.
 The planet seems to change with every loop, and Selene begins experiencing vivid visions.

 Resolving to find the source of the White Shadow, Selene presses on, fighting hostile alien lifeforms and scavenging alien technology left over from the advanced, extinct alien civilization that used to reside on Atropos.
 As she tracks the White Shadow, Selene comes across what appears to be a replica of her childhood home.
 Every time she enters it, she recalls old memories and repeatedly encounters an astronaut wearing an antique space suit.
-Selene eventually learns that she apparently used an alien cannon to paradoxically shoot down her own ship which caused her to be stranded on Atropos.
+Selene eventually learns that she apparently used an alien weapon to paradoxically shoot down her own ship, thus making herself responsible for her being marooned on Atropos.

 Eventually, Selene tracks down the source of the White Shadow.
 Afterwards, ASTRA is able to receive her distress call and sends a rescue ship.
 Selene returns to Earth and eventually dies of old age, only to reawaken back on Atropos, having looped back to the crash.
 Dismayed that she has failed to escape Atropos, Selene continues to explore the planet.
 Eventually, her search leads her to an underwater abyss below the planet's surface, where she finds a replica of an old car.